 Ants, not fun.

 Ants, especially common household ants, can be a problem in the warmer months.
 They will get in your butter, sugar and grains.
 You spray them with one of the cleaners under your sink and wipe off the counter and a couple days later they are back.
 You put out bait you buy at the hardware and they eat it and keep coming.
 Small house ants in Virginia can access your home through the tiniest of openings and are relentless.
+When you get tired of trying to stop a colony of invading ants call the professional exterminators and Brown.
+We can come out and take can schedule an inspection and give you a free quote to take care of invading ants.

 There are several types of ants considered common household ants; Odorous House ants, Pavement ants and Little Black ants (Yes, that is their name).
 All of these ants all look about the same.
 They are small, brown to black in color and annoying.
-Call Brown today for a free quote.

 A larger ant that will do some real damage to your home is the Carpenter ant.
 Carpenter ants are very common in Virginia and can, if left untreated, could cause structural damage to your house.
-Carpenter typically live in dead or dying timbers in the forest
+Carpenter ants typically live in dead or dying timbers in the forest

 but if they find a suitable environment in your home, they will move right in.
 They will hollow out timbers in your home to make galleries in which they will make more carpenter ants.
 Carpenter ants are large and red to black in color.
 They are more active at night and if they are in a wall you will be able to hear them.
 Call today for a free inspection if you think you have carpenter ants or an issue with any ant that is invading your space.